Takumixbt/oriel/docs/THREAT_MODEL.md

 5. Revocation is owner-only and irreversible for that stored result; re-entry requires a new qualification run.
 6. A contract redeploy must update every private map ACL to the new contract ID.

-## Not claimed

-Oriel is not formal verification, universal prompt-injection immunity, cryptographic remote attestation of the target build, or a substitute for enterprise key management.
-It is an enforceable qualification primitive whose guarantees are intentionally narrow and inspectable.